malfaux/hast/README.md

 usage
 -----

-build a database: ./hast -w <datainput >hast.db
+build a database: ./hast -w &lt;datainput &gt;hast.db

 the format of datainput is the same as for a cdb writer: